orendain/DemeoMods/HouseRules.Essentials/README.md

   ```

 #### __StatModifiersOverridden__: The additiveBonus parameters of StatModifiers are overridden.
   - There are only six different StatModifiers in the game.
-They are used by 💪StrengthPotion, 🦶SwiftnessPotion, 🛡️ReplenishArmor, HuntersMark, etc.
+They are used by 💪Strength, 🦶Speed, 🛡️ReplenishArmor, HuntersMark, etc.
   - These modifiers control the power of each corresponding ability.
 E.g., by default the stat modifier for SongOfResilience is 5, as it grants 5 units of armor.
   - To configure:
     - Specify the [AbilityKey](../docs/SettingsReference.md#boardpieceids) of the ability whose stat modifer should be replaced.